Sure Dividend

 P&G’s competitive advantages allow the company to remain profitable even during periods of recession.
 Earnings held up remarkably well during the Great Recession:

 P&G also performed very well in 2020, as consumers still needed personal care and household products during the coronavirus pandemic.
-The consumer products giant grew its earnings per share 13% in 2020, to a new all-time high.
+The consumer products giant grew its earnings per share by 13% in 2020 to a new all-time high, and it has since been increasing.

-Overall, P&G has a recession-resistant business model.
+Overall, P&G’s business model is recession-resistant.
 Everyone needs paper towels, toothpaste, razors, and other P&G products, regardless of the economic climate.

 Valuation & Expected Returns

-Based on our expectation for earnings-per-share of $6.40 for fiscal 2024, P&G is currently trading at a forward price-to-earnings ratio of 23.9.
+Based on our expectation of earnings per share of $6.98 for fiscal 2025, P&G is currently trading at a forward price-to-earnings ratio of 24.3.

-With that said, P&G continues to have appeal as a dividend growth stock.
-The current dividend payout is well-covered by earnings, as evidenced by a healthy payout ratio of 59%, and hence the dividend has ample room to keep growing.
+That said, P&G continues to appeal as a dividend growth stock.
+The current dividend payout is well-covered by earnings, as evidenced by a healthy payout ratio of 58%, and hence, the dividend has ample room to keep growing.

-Investors should expect P&G to continue raising its dividend every year for many years to come.
+Investors should expect P&G to continue raising its dividend yearly for many years.
 It has the brand strength, competitive advantages, and profitability to maintain its steady annual dividend raises over the long term.

 Final Thoughts